-I recommend offering a protein rich and complex carbohydrate rich snack before bed.
+I recommend offering a protein-rich and complex carbohydrate-rich, low sugar snack before bed.
 It will help with the sugar crash if they have something of substance in their tummies at bedtime.

-Shorten your bedtime routine some, but ensure that it still gives opportunity for calming and connecting:
+Shorten your bedtime routine some, but ensure that it still gives the opportunity for calming and connecting:

 - Skip the bath for a sponge bath